 The end of summer can only mean one thing in ballet world: Nutcracker audition season.
 It’s the time of year when everyone at your studio is on edge with excitement, nerves and dreams.
-It’s when you rewatch your DVD of last year’s performance, practice choreography in your kitchen and make a list of roles you hope to get.
+It’s when you rewatch DVDs of past performances, practice choreography in your kitchen and make a list of roles you hope to get.

 Nutcracker might be your only performance opportunity of the year, or the most significant one, so stakes are high.
 It’s understandable if you feel anxious.
 We spoke with American Ballet Theatre principal and Jacqueline Kennedy Onassis School acting artistic director Stella Abrera and Joffrey Ballet dancer Lucia Connolly, who have been in your ballet shoes, as well as The School of Ballet Arizona Upper Division Coordinator and Studio Company Manager Alecia Good-Boresow for their advice on approaching this year’s Nutcracker auditions.

 Stella Abrera in Alexei Ratmansky’s The Nutcracker.
 Rosalie O’Connor, Courtesy ABT

 Before the big day, take a step back and reflect on why you want to audition in the first place.
 “Chances are, it’s because you love to dance,” says Abrera, whose first role in her local Nutcracker was a Polichinelle.
 “With that in mind, it’s okay to go ahead and acknowledge what makes you nervous about auditioning, but then consider your favorite part of ballet class or your favorite steps and focus on those as you approach audition day.”